reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     ![](./media/az-5-7.png)

-1. At the terminal, to create a directory named "CaveDevice" and change the current directory to that directory, enter the following commands:
+1. At the terminal, to create a directory named "CaveDevice" and change the current directory to that directory, enter the following commands after the last command hit enter.

     ```
     New-Item -Path "C:\CaveDevice" -ItemType "Directory"